jcoreNL/spring-4.3-exam-notes/README.md

     ```
     An example of a `BeanFactoryPostProcessor` is the `PropertySourcesPlaceholderConfigurer`, which resolves ${...} placeholders and @Value annotations. `BeanFactoryPostProcessor` beans will need to be declared static in order to avoid messing up bean *instances* (as they can only modify bean definitions).

   - **Instantiate beans & call setters on each bean**: Each bean is eagerly instantiated in the order of the dependencies needed to be injected, unless marked as `@Lazy`.
 Then, the bean's setters are called.
-After all properties have been set, the BeanFactory invokes the afterPropertiesSet() method.

   - **Bean post processors**:
   After the beans have been instatiated and their setters have been called, each bean is post processed using the BeanPostProcessor beans. `BeanPostProcessor` beans can modify the beans in any way.
 The `BeanPostProcessor` interface has two methods:

     ```java
     public interface BeanPostProcessor {
         default Object postProcessBeforeInitialization(Object bean, String beanName) throws BeansException { ... }
         default Object postProcessAfterInitialization(Object bean, String beanName) throws BeansException { ... }
     }
     ```
     The methods `postProcessBeforeInitialization` and `postProcessAfterInitialization` run before and after the bean initialization respectively.
-During the post processor phase, the methods annotated with `@PostConstruct` are called.
+During the post processor phase, the methods annotated with `@PostConstruct` are called, followed by the `InitializingBean.afterPropertiesSet()` method and concluded with the init-method.

   - _Bean is ready for use_